Galette des Rois

 About this recipe

-The Galette des Rois is a king cake made from two layers of puff pastry filled with frangipane, a rich almond cream made from butter, sugar, eggs, and ground almonds.
-A fève, originally a dried bean and now typically a small ceramic figurine, is hidden inside the filling before baking.
-Whoever finds it in their slice is crowned king or queen for the day, usually with a paper crown that comes with every galette from every bakery in France.
+The galette des rois is a king cake made from two layers of puff pastry filled with frangipane, a rich almond cream made from butter, sugar, eggs, and ground almonds.
+Before baking, a fève is hidden inside the filling randomly.
+Originally this was a dried bean, today it’s usually a small ceramic figurine.
+Whoever finds it in their slice gets crowned king or queen for the day, usually with the paper crown that comes with every galette from the bakery or supermarket, but you can and should totally make your own, it will be unique!

-The french galette version eaten in Paris and most of northern France is this puff pastry and frangipane version.
-In the south, particularly in Provence and Languedoc, the Epiphany cake takes a completely different form: a brioche-style ring studded with candied fruit and flavoured with orange flower water.
-Same tradition, completely different cake.
-The north and south have been arguing about which version is correct for centuries.
-Both are right.
+The french king cake eaten in Paris and most of northern France is this version, puff pastry and frangipane.
+In the south, particularly in Provence and Languedoc, it takes a completely different form: a brioche-style ring studded with candied fruit and flavoured with orange flower water.
+Same tradition yet a completely different cake.
+The north and south have been arguing about which version is correct for centuries, and I say both are right, that way I can enjoy two different flavours instead of one!

 The history behind the king’s cake

-The Galette des Rois is eaten on or around January 6th, the Feast of the Epiphany, which commemorates the arrival of the Three Kings at the nativity.
-The tradition of hiding something inside a cake to determine a king for the day predates Christianity, with roots in Roman Saturnalia celebrations where a bean hidden in bread determined who would be treated as king during the festival.
+The galette des rois is eaten on or around the 6th of January, the Feast of the Epiphany, which marks the arrival of the Three Kings at the nativity.
+But the tradition of hiding something in a cake to crown a king for the day is actually older than Christianity, with roots in Roman Saturnalia celebrations where a bean hidden in bread decided who got to be treated as king during the festival.

-The Church absorbed the tradition and attached it to Epiphany, and French bakers have been making this french king cake in one form or another ever since.
-The frangipane filling became standard in Paris in the 17th century, when almond cream became fashionable in French patisserie.
-The decorative scoring on the top, the distinctive leaf or spiral pattern that marks every Galette des Rois, developed as a way for bakers to identify their own work and has become part of the cake’s visual identity.
+The Church absorbed the tradition and attached it to Epiphany, and French bakers have been making this king’s cake in one form or another ever since.
+The frangipane filling became standard in Paris in the 17th century when almond cream became fashionable in French patisserie.
+And the decorative scoring on top, that distinctive leaf or spiral pattern you see on every galette des rois, developed as a way for bakers to identify their own work and has been part of the cake’s identity ever since.

 Making a proper french galette at home

-The key to a good Galette des Rois is the frangipane.
-It needs to be properly made with good ground almonds, real butter, and enough egg to bind it without making it too dense.
-The filling should be rich and moist after baking, not dry or grainy.
-If it’s dry, the butter ratio was off or the galette overbaked.
+The key to a good galette des rois is the frangipane.
+It needs to be made with good ground almonds, quality French butter, and enough egg to bind it without making it too dense.
+After baking it should be rich and moist inside, not dry or grainy.
+If it’s dry, the butter ratio was off or it overbaked.

-The puff pastry needs to be properly chilled before it goes into the oven.
-Warm pastry loses its layers during baking and produces a dense, heavy result rather than the light, shatteringly crispy layers that make this king cake worth making.
+The puff pastry needs to be very cold before it goes in the oven.
+Warm pastry loses its layers and gives you something dense and heavy instead of those light, shatteringly crispy layers that make this french galette so worth making.
 Keep everything cold until the last possible moment.

-The fève goes in before the second layer of pastry goes on top, pressed gently into the frangipane away from the centre of the cake.
-In the centre means it’s likely to end up in the first slice cut.
-Away from the centre means it could be anywhere, which is the point.
+The fève goes in before the second layer of pastry goes on top, pressed gently into the frangipane away from the centre.
+In the centre means it’ll end up in the first slice cut.

 Baking Mat de buyer

-A flat, even baking surface is what gives the Galette des Rois its characteristic crisp base and even rise.
-I use the De Buyer stainless steel baking tray with the De Buyer baking mat for this.
-The heavy steel tray conducts heat directly and evenly to the base of the pastry from the moment it goes into the oven, which is what creates that crisp, golden underside.
-The baking mat prevents the pastry from sticking and distributes the heat evenly across the base, meaning no uneven browning or soft patches.
-Together they give you a consistent result every time, which matters for a king’s cake that needs to look as good as it tastes.
+You’re looking for a flat, even baking surface that gives the galette des rois a crisp base and an even rise.
+The best combo is a stainless steel baking tray with a perforated baking mat on top.
+The heavy steel tray conducts heat directly and evenly to the base of the pastry from the moment it goes in the oven, and the baking mat prevents sticking and distributes heat evenly across the base.
+Together they will give you a perfect result!

 In French families, the youngest child traditionally goes under the table during the cutting and calls out who each slice goes to, so nobody can see where the fève might be and choose accordingly.
-The person who finds it wears the paper crown and chooses their king or queen if they wish.
-It is one of those small rituals that sounds slightly absurd described in writing and feels completely natural at the table.
+The person who finds it wears the paper crown and picks their king or queen.
+It sounds slightly absurd described like this but it’s so much fun!

 Leave your thoughts